aschipper/AI-for-Appendicitis/README.md

 # AI-for-Appendicitis

-This git contains the code supporting the article "MMachine-learning based prediction of appendicitis for patients presenting with acute abdominal pain at the emergency department.".
+This git contains the code supporting the article "Machine-learning based prediction of appendicitis for patients presenting with acute abdominal pain at the emergency department.".
 The notebook has had all sensitive information removed.

 This software is licensed under MIT license.